kumikill/styleguide/cplusplus.md

 Use C++ headers instead of C headers, for example use ctime instead of time.h.

 Include headers in *all* files they are used in.
 For example, if a file is used in both a class's header and source files, include it in both.
+This ensures files are not dependant on other files' includes.

 ### Include Guards